Select Page

 Cruising Portugal’s River of Gold

 River cruising, luxury sailing on ships smaller than ocean liners, has gained tremendous popularity, especially with the Boomer generation.
 The desire for adventure and learning is enhanced by what is called “experiential travel” or connecting participants with the history and culture of a destination.
 The journey includes excursions and interactive workshops in cities and towns strung along the waterway.
-I recently took a Viking River Cruise in Portugal that not only met, but also exceeded those goals.
+I recently took a Viking River Cruise in Portugal that not only met, but exceeded those goals.

 The glorious Douro River Valley.